a2hill/quartz-recipes/content/Butter Crust Pan Pizza Dough.md

 ### Next Time
 * Try re-configuring without the 18 hour fridge rest
 * Get the dough a little more stretched into the corners
+## 2023-11-03
+### Liked
+* It took less time
+### Disliked
+* Bottom got way too done with a par bake plus regular bake on pizza steel
+	* Maybe try putting a baking sheet under the stone to deflect the heat
+* Crumb was too tight
+	* Unsure what to do about this
+* Had lots of irregular puffing during the par bake
+	* Maybe don’t par bake?
+* Crust pulled away from the pan edges during par bake, leaving gaps
+### Next Time
+* try experimenting with a blend of flours, possibly 00, to try and get a lighter crumb
 ---
 # Ingredients
 * [ ] 365g high-protein bread flour